-All have failed to obey those rules and know it.
+All have failed to obey God’s rules and know it.
 All have sinned and fallen short of the glory of God.
 All are under God’s condemnation for their sin.
-There is no way to change that situation except to come to the Father through Christ the Son and receive God’s salvation.
+There is no way to change that dreadful situation except to come to the Father through Christ the Son and receive God’s salvation.
 Does God have a special place in His heart for His redeemed and special plans for their future?
 Yes!
 Is that an inappropriate partiality?
 No!
 Redemption is available and offered to all to receive or reject.

-Words, emotions, and actions flow from the heart and are witnesses to a person’s inner being.
-If these observables don’t match up to a person’s profession of faith, we and that person should question the authenticity of their declared faith in order to minister to their true need.
-A true believer and one who is deceived as to their faith have different spiritual needs.
-They are to ministered to in different ways.
-New believers and mature believers have different spiritual needs and must be ministered to differently and appropriately.
+Words, emotions, and actions flow from the heart and witnesses to a person’s inner being.
+If these observables don’t match up to a person’s profession of faith we, and that person, should question the authenticity of their declared faith in order to minister to their true need.
+A true believer and one who is deceived as to their faith have different spiritual needs and need to be ministered to in different ways.
+New believers have different spiritual needs from mature believers.
+Each is to be ministered to appropriately.

 No Bias for or Against Wealth or Poverty

 James is neither for or against wealth or poverty, nor high society or social outcasts.
 That is simply not the issue.
 His view is the one found throughout Scripture.
 Leviticus 19:15 says, “You shall do no injustice in court.
 You shall not be partial to the poor or defer to the great, but in righteousness shall you judge your neighbor.”
 Character and godliness matter!
 God is no respecter of outward appearance, social position, mental, or physical abilities.
 He judges the inner person.

 James mentions that certain rich people blaspheme the name of Christ (as do certain poor people).
 That is despicable and sinful.
 People who do this may or may not claim to be believers.
 They clearly are not leading godly lives.
 What they are doing is wrong and they need correction.